Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 10. Revolutionary

 These words make lofty and exaggerated claims but lack substance.
-Without showing your reader how your business is innovative, unique, and purpose-driven, you risk losing trust and credibility.
+You risk losing trust and credibility without showing your reader how your business is innovative, unique, and purpose-driven.

-For example, when everyone claims to be the “leading provider,” it becomes impossible for readers to decipher who’s really the leading provider and therefore, the term falls flat.
+For example, when everyone claims to be the “leading provider,” it becomes impossible for readers to decipher who the leading provider really is, and therefore, the term falls flat.
 Instead of telling people about your “innovative new product” or “heart-centered coaching business,” lead your readers to make their own conclusions by sharing real results, social proof, and testimonials.

 Comment below and tell me: what words do you most often use in your copy and why?
 Or, what words do you avoid?